MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/triggering-approvals.md

 1. Select **Save**

-Completing these steps should complete your set-up of advanced approval flows triggering from Microsoft Dataverse.
+These steps should complete your setup of advanced approval flows triggering from Microsoft Dataverse.